apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-localhost.md

    kbcli cluster list
    ```

-2. View the ApeCloud MySQL Raft group information.
+2. View the MySQL Raft group information.
 View the leader pod name in `Topology`.
 In this example, the leader pod's name is maple05-mysql-1.

    ```bash
    kbcli cluster describe maple05